chenyiqun/ptde-open/README.md

 # ptde-open
-This is codes of PTDE algorithms.
+This is codes of PTDE algorithm.